Skip to main content ↓

 1. Define roles and responsibilities

-The first step of creating your data entry system should be to delegate which members of your team will handle which duties.
+The first step of creating your data entry system should be to delegate which team members will handle which duties.
 Who will enter the data?
-Who will manage that data once it’s in the platform?
+Who will manage that data once it’s on the platform?

 Furthermore, you should clarify which tasks each person has.
 Multiple people may be managing your data, but who will manage it in what ways?
 Who will generate analytics reports?
 Who will work on cleaning and validating your data?